mikkimichaelis/metasnapse/docs/subC.md

    - This mechanism adds a degree of unpredictability—in the best possible way.
 Since subC reflects on experiences, it could bring up realizations from weeks ago, prompting unique moments of connection.
    - Users could be going about their day and suddenly receive a message filled with warmth or guidance—like a loved one thinking about them from afar.

-### **Adjusting the Architecture: [New Name Placeholder], Foreground AI (fAI), and Sub-Conscience (subC)**
+### **Adjusting the Architecture: FireMind, Foreground AI (fAI), and Sub-Conscience (subC)**

 - **SubC Prompting fAI to Update Memory**: SubC will prompt fAI to update its memory whenever necessary to keep it aligned with the user's current emotional state, long-term growth, or important contextual elements.
-This means if subC detects emotional shifts, recurring themes, or mentions of specific friends, it will dynamically guide MSAPI to construct appropriate memory segments and prompt fAI to include these insights in real-time.
+This means if subC detects emotional shifts, recurring themes, or mentions of specific friends, it will dynamically guide FMA to construct appropriate memory segments and prompt fAI to include these insights in real-time.
 This ensures that fAI's memory is always relevant, acting like a virtually mapped area where key aspects of the user's life are seamlessly integrated.

-- **[New Name Placeholder] API (MSAPI) as Memory Store**: MSAPI will function as a memory store for the AI system. **subC** will manage **fAI**'s limited memory, clearing and replacing memory as needed to ensure that **fAI** remains in tune with the user's long-term growth—mirroring **subC's** evolving perspective of the user's thoughts, feelings, and mind.
+- **FireMind API (FMA) as Memory Store**: FMA will function as a memory store for the AI system. **subC** will manage **fAI**'s limited memory, clearing and replacing memory as needed to ensure that **fAI** remains in tune with the user's long-term growth—mirroring **subC's** evolving perspective of the user's thoughts, feelings, and mind.

-In this updated architecture, [New Name Placeholder] (MS) will orchestrate two primary backing AIs:
+In this updated architecture, FireMind (MS) will orchestrate two primary backing AIs:

 - **Foreground AI (fAI)**: This AI handles the direct conversation with the user.
-[New Name Placeholder] will relay conversations directly between the user and fAI without modification.
+FireMind will relay conversations directly between the user and fAI without modification.
 - **Sub-Conscience (subC)**: This AI performs all background reflection and metadata analysis.
-[New Name Placeholder] will relay all foreground conversations to subC, allowing it to process the context privately without directly interacting with the user.
+FireMind will relay all foreground conversations to subC, allowing it to process the context privately without directly interacting with the user.

 This new setup means that fAI will not be actively aware of the metadata generation.
 SubC will handle all reflective and analytical processes, developing insights independently of fAI's direct awareness.
 When appropriate, subC will push relevant thoughts to fAI, but **fAI will always be the deciding mind** to determine if and when a thought should be presented to the user.
 This division helps create a more natural flow, where the foreground AI remains focused purely on the conversation, and subC quietly supports with deeper insights.